 How is it different from Bluetooth?

 So Bluetooth and WiFi Direct are actually similar in the way that they connect devices.
 Both use wireless technologies and both don’t need a central hub to which devices must first connect to.
-Instead devices directly “pair” with each other.
+Instead devices directly “pair” with each other via peer-to-peer networking.

 However, Bluetooth beats WiFi Direct when it comes to power consumption which is a big deal for mobile portable devices with small batteries.
 Bluetooth Low-energy consumes as low as 0.01 Watts of power while WiFi can take as much as 20 Watts.